techdistractions/99/README.md

 99Things will run on just about any MS-DOS PC.
 - Intel 8088 or compatible running at 4.77mhz (IBM-PC, PC-XT)
 - 256KB of RAM or above
-- CGA Capable Graphics or above
+- CGA Capable Graphics or above (use HGCIBM.COM for Hercules CGA)
 - MS-DOS 2.11 or above
 - Floppy disk or hard disk with about 280KB free space